bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

 ### Churches were supported by the state

-The temples of the God s had been supported by the public treasury.
+The temples of the gods had been supported by the public treasury.
 This money was now given to the churches and the clergy.

 ### Clergy received special privileges

-The Clergy became a wealthy class.
+The clergy became a wealthy class.
 Men desired these positions for the monetary gain and power associated with the position.

 ### Some parts of pagan worship were adopted by the church